Behind every great man, is an even greater woman. Isn’t that written somewhere?

 She has received numerous awards for her civic activity from the Atlanta Urban League Guild, the United Negro College Fund, the Broward County Public Library, the National Kidney Foundation, and the Catalog for Giving.

-The couple went on to have a daughter, Zoe, now 38.
+The couple went on to have a daughter, Zoe, now 39.
 “We’ve been trying to be revolutionary ever since,” he laughs.
+She’s also the reason for Sam’s health now, including his desire to get tested for prostate cancer.